fragrussu/MRItools/README.md

 ```
 ./MRItools/tools
 ```
-You should now be able to use them.
-Try to print the manual of a script, for instance of `fitdki.py`, to make sure this is really the case:
+You should now download the freely available [MP-PCA](https://github.com/NYU-DiffusionMRI/mppca_denoise/blob/master/mpdenoise.py) and [Gibbs unringing](https://github.com/RafaelNH/gibbs-removal/blob/master/gibbs_removal.py) Python files and place them in `./MRItools/tools`.
+If all worked fine, you should be able to print the manual of a script, for instance of `unring.py` or `runMPPCA.py`.
+Try to type in your terminal:
 ```
+python ./MRItools/tools/unring.py --help
-python ./MRItools/tools/fitdki.py --help
+python ./MRItools/tools/runMPPCA.py --help
 ```
 5. The tools written in Matlab are instead ready for you here:
 ```
 ./MRItools/matlabtools
 ```
+You should now download the freely available [MP-PCA](https://github.com/NYU-DiffusionMRI/mppca_denoise/blob/master/MPdenoising.m) implementation and place it in `./MRItools/matlabtools`.

 # MRItools: python
 The following tools written in python are available: